Rocky5/Xbox-Softmodding-Tool/README.md

 ###  Background:

-I set out to try to make the softmodding process as pain free and user friendly as possible and to be honest I think I nailed it.
+I set out to try and make the softmodding process as pain free and user friendly as possible and to be honest I think I nailed it.
 You don't need to have a specific MS dashboard version or mess about in menus trying to backup your EEPROM.bin or even working out what version to install.
 I take all that and do it for you, I backup the EEPROM.bin I give you an easy to use settings menu ( NKPatcher Settings ) that has all the info you need to get the just of things.
 I have also made it as safe as I possibly can, by having recovery dashboards and fail safes in place in case you remove your dashboard or you format your E partition eg... you can always recover.

 #### I even added support for 15 dashboard locations, so every other softmod dashboard install location is covered.